Booking an Appointment

 Appointments not attended or cancelled less than 48 hours before the start of your booking:

-Cancellation Fee: A fee may be payable for non-attendance or late cancellations and this will be levied at the manager’s discretion.
-This fee will be $85.20 for review bookings or $$170.20 for new patient bookings inclusive of GST..
+Cancellation Fee: A fee, inclusive of GST, may be payable for non-attendance or late cancellations and this will be levied at the manager’s discretion.
+For medical appointments this fee will be $85.20 for review bookings or $$170.20 for new patient bookings .
+For allied health bookings the fee will be $ 80.00 for review bookings and $150.00 for new patient bookings.
+For alllied health ASD Assessment bookings the fee will be $300.00.

 Booking prepayment requirement: Generally the practice will require any subsequent bookings to be prepaid In circumstances where a pattern of last minute cancellations or non-attendance emerges.
-In this case, and at the discretion of the manager, further appointments will only be secured with pre-payment of $85.20 for review bookings or $170.20 for new patient bookings.
+In this case, and at the discretion of the manager, further medical appointments will only be secured with pre-payment of $85.20 for review bookings or $170.20 for new patient bookings.
+Allied health bookings will only be secured with a payment of $80 for review appointments or $150 for new patient appointment.
+For allied health Autism Assessment Appointments, bookings will only be secured with a prepayment of $300 per appointment.
 An additional amount will be payable on the day to complete payment of the fee for the appointment.
-Medicare rebates will be claimed on the day if the appointment is attended and if possible under Medicare rules.
+Medicare rebates (or private health if applicable) will be claimed on the day if the appointment is attended and if possible under Medicare rules.
 If not attended, your prepayment will be converted to a late fee inclusive of GST paid to the practice.

 We do understand there may be extenuating circumstances when short notice cancellations may be unavoidable for unforeseen reasons such as sudden debilitating or serious contagious illness, a death in the family or similar matter preventing you keeping your booking commitment.
 In these cases we encourage you to contact reception staff as soon as possible to advise them of your situation.
 The practice does not regard work requests, changed social or parenting arrangements, for example, as sufficient to waive any cancellation fee.